PinealonNeuroprotection & Cognitive Support

 The MAPK/ERK pathway is a cellular signaling cascade that determines how cells respond to stress.
 When oxidative stress hits, ERK proteins normally activate within minutes, triggering either protective responses or cell death depending on timing and intensity.

 Pinealon appears to delay this activation.
 In cell studies, it shifted ERK1/2 activation from 2.5 minutes to approximately 20 minutes under oxidative stress conditions¹.
-This timing change may allow neurons to mount a more measured, protective response rather than an emergency reaction that can lead to cell death.
+That timing difference matters — a slower, sustained ERK response favors cell survival pathways, while rapid activation tends to trigger apoptosis.
+The neuron gets time to mount a protective response rather than defaulting to self-destruction.

 3. Protection Against Excitotoxicity

-Excitotoxicity occurs when neurons are overstimulated to the point of exhaustion and death - typically from excessive glutamate (the brain's main excitatory neurotransmitter).
-It's like a muscle cramping so hard it damages itself.
+Excitotoxicity occurs when neurons are overstimulated to the point of exhaustion and death — typically from excessive glutamate, the brain's main excitatory neurotransmitter.
+The neuron fires continuously, calcium floods in, and mitochondria fail to keep up — resulting in cell death.

 In cell culture models, Pinealon-treated neurons showed increased survival when exposed to conditions that normally cause excitotoxic damage².
 The mechanism likely involves the same antioxidant and stress-response pathways described above.